Azure/BillingCodeSamples/readme.md

 -	[ConsoleApp-Billing-Usage](./ConsoleApp-Billing-Usage) - This sample will help you get started with using the Usage API.
 -	[ConsoleApp-Billing-RateCard](./ConsoleApp-Billing-RateCard) - This sample help you get started with using the RateCard API.
 -	[WebApp-Billing-MultiTenant](./WebApp-Billing-MultiTenant) - This MultiTenant sample creates a WebApp that allows the logged-in user to give it consent, to call the Azure Graph API and the Usage API on the user's behalf.
-It also shows the OAuth flows required to get consent for the ‘Reader’ role, for the list of Microsoft Azure subscriptions that the user wants to allow access to.
+It also shows the OAuth flows required to get consent for the ‘Reader’ role, to access the list of Microsoft Azure subscriptions that the user wants to allow access to.

 ## Need Help?